pascal-huber/typst-letter-template/README.md

    Info to render the signature ([see bellow](#signature).
  - `indicator_lines` [Dict, none]
    Info to render lines for the hole puncher and folding ([see bellow](#indicator-lines).

-All the following settings are optional.
-If they are not defined, a default value will be used or if some content is missing, it will simply not be rendered.

 ## Settings